awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-kpl-writing.md

-# Writing to your Kinesis Streams Stream Using the KPL<a name="kinesis-kpl-writing"></a>
+# Writing to your Kinesis Data Stream Using the KPL<a name="kinesis-kpl-writing"></a>

-The following sections show sample code in a progression from the simplest possible "barebones" producer on through to fully asynchronous code\.
+The following sections show sample code in a progression from the simplest possible "bare\-bones" producer on through to fully asynchronous code\.

-## Barebones Producer Code<a name="w3ab1c11b7b7c23b5"></a>
+## Barebones Producer Code<a name="kinesis-kpl-writing-code"></a>

 The following code is all that is needed to write a minimal working producer\.
-The KPL user records are processed in the background\.
+The Kinesis Producer Library \(KPL\) user records are processed in the background\.

 ```
 // KinesisProducer gets credentials automatically like